Reviews You Can Rely On

 On the heavy side of the spectrum

 Why we love it: This Razer mouse features an adjustable scroll wheel with a mechanical switch that toggles between fixed resistance and infinite scroll.
 One tester found this especially beneficial, noting, “With this adjustability feature, it was super easy to find my sweet spot for scrolling.”
-We appreciate that the mechanical and lighting customizability make this an excellent mouse not only for gaming but also for improving our experience with browsing, working, and any other computer task.
+Even more impressive is its 4D scrolling feature — you can tilt the scroll wheel left or right for horizontal scrolling or you can assign extra gameplay functions to the scroll wheel tilt.
+It's also an extremely comfortable mouse overall, due mostly to its slight ergonomic slant and supportive thumb rest.
+It's a complete package with design philosophies that make it excellent, not just for gaming but also for browsing, working, or any other computer task.

 Should you buy it?
-We can wholeheartedly recommend this mouse to any gamer, though it does lack weight adjustments that would have made a notable difference for some power users.
+We can wholeheartedly recommend this mouse to any gamer, though it does lack weight adjustments that might make a notable difference for some power users.
 Its edgy design and stylish use of lighting definitely scream “gaming mouse,” which might discourage you from using it in a formal workplace setting.
 Otherwise, it is an exceptional mouse that excels in all gaming genres and is worth buying for all manner of other uses as well.

 Connection Type: Wired | Shape: Right-Handed